survivejs/react-book/manuscript/02_getting_started.md

 ## Installing webpack

 Next you should get webpack installed.
-We'll do a local install and save it as a project dependency.
+We'll do a local install (i.e. install it in the node_modules subdirectory of our project, rather than a shared location) and save it as a project dependency.
 This way you can invoke the build anywhere (build server, whatnot).
 Run `npm i webpack node-libs-browser --save-dev`.
 If you want to run the tool, hit `node_modules/.bin/webpack`.

 `node-libs-browser` is installed as it is a peer dependency of webpack.
 Starting from npm 3 it won't get installed automatically so it's a good idea to have it installed in order to be future-proof.